SimBe-hub/PySubdiv/README.md

 Open-source python package for non-manifold subdivison surfaces algorithm

 # Overview
 The PySubdiv library is a python-based open-source package that can apply non-manifold subdivision surfaces algorithm (Loop) on triangluar meshes with considering unique semi-sharp creases value for each edge.
 The implementation of semi-sharp creases in the algorithm allows to model of different varieties of structures with sharp edges.
+Fitting of smooth subdivision surfaces to the input dense meshes for reconstruction is implemented in this python package.

 # Quick Start